dotstar/amazon-s3-security-settings-and-controls/README.md

 Make a note of their account number, you will need it to generate the bucket policy.

 Navigate to your bucket in the S3 console. ( https://console.aws.amazon.com/s3/home?region=us-east-1 ).
-Click on your bucket to open it, and select the Permissions tab.
+Click on your bucketname to open the bucket you just created.
+You may need to refresh the browser for the new bucket to be listed.
+Select the Permissions tab.

 <div align="center">